 As the needle begins to swing, announcing arrival at the RNB Beacon, turn right and intercept the 327° outbound bearing.
+NOTE: The NDB is behind you, so the ADF will point to 147°.
 Reset and restart the panel timer.
 Maintain the 2000 ft. altitude.

 When the timer reads two minutes turn left to a heading of 282° for the procedure turn.
 Reset and restart the timer.
 Maintain your altitude on the turn.
-All turns should be a standard-rate, two minutes for 360° .
+All turns should be a standard-rate, two minutes for 360°.